amadeuszklimaszewski/amigoapi/README.md

 ## Functionality
 * SwaggerUI docs available at `localhost:8000/docs`.
-* Implemented authentication and authorization using JWT
+* Users can register, login and update profile.
-*
+* Implemented authentication and authorization using JWT.

 ## Tech stack
 * FastAPI 0.78.0